vfarcic/devops26/manuscript/17-progressive-delivery.md

 ## What Now?

-This was a long chapter and you deserve a break.
+That was a long chapter, and you deserve a break.

-If you created a cluster only for the purpose of the exercises we executed, please destroy it.
+If you created a cluster only for the exercises we executed, please destroy it.
 We'll start the next, and each other chapter from scratch as a way to save you from running your cluster longer than necessary and pay more than needed to your hosting vendor.
 If you created the cluster or installed Jenkins X using one of the Gists from the beginning of this chapter, you'll find the instructions on how to destroy the cluster or uninstall everything at the bottom of those Gists.

 If you did choose to destroy the cluster or to uninstall Jenkins X, please remove the repositories we created as well as the local files.
 You can use the commands that follow for that.
 Just remember to replace `[...]` with your GitHub user and pay attention to the comments.